metamn/react/content/blog/on-design-systems-3/index.md

 ## The current landscape

-Until recent years, creating &mdash; designing and developing &mdash; consistent user interfaces at a relative large scale were an almost impossible task.
+Until recent years, creating &mdash; designing and developing &mdash; consistent user interfaces were a herculean task.

 With [design systems thinking](http://metamn.io/react/on-design-systems-2/) &mdash; by introducing a novel design process &mdash; now it is possible to _design_ consistently.